 What is Summit Bag?

-Summit Bag is a peak-bagging tool that automatically identifies the peaks and cols you've conquered from your Strava activities.
-Connect your Strava account, and Summit Bag scans your GPS data to recognize summits and passes, building a personalized collection of your climbing achievements.
+Summit Bag is a peak-bagging tool that automatically identifies the peaks and cols you've reached from your Strava activities.
+Connect your Strava account and Summit Bag checks your rides and runs against a database of over 500,000 geographical features, building a personalized collection of every summit and pass you've crossed.
+No manual logging.

 The concept of "peak bagging" dates back to the 1890s when Sir Hugh Munro created his famous list of Scottish peaks.
 Summit Bag brings this tradition into the digital age, eliminating the need for notebooks and paper maps by automatically cataloging every summit you reach.